Tel: 0191 232 1927

 R v SR & others – junior counsel in a Modern Slavery, People Trafficking and Money Laundering case involving Slovakian nationals.
 Represented the only defendant who was acquitted after trial.

-R v AD & others – represented the first defendant in Aggravated Burglary case.
+R v AD & others – represented the first defendant in an Aggravated Burglary case.
 Following cross-examination of the complainant, the Prosecution were forced to review the case and offered no evidence against all 4 defendants.

 R v M - successfully prosecuted ‘revenge porn’ case.
 Case involved use of telecommunication and social media evidence.